derUli/lock_inactive_users/README.md

 # lock\_inactive\_users

-## Beschreibung
+## Description

-Dies ist ein Modul für UliCMS, welches User-Accounts, die sich länger als X Tage nicht in das UliCMS Backend eingeloggt haben, automatisch sperrt.
+This is a module for UliCMS 2019.1 which locks the users which have not logged in to the backend since more than X days.

-## Voraussetzungen
+## Requirements

-* UliCMS 2019.1 oder neuer
+* UliCMS 2018.4 or later
-* better_cron 1.1 oder neuer
+* better_cron 1.1 or later